kyma-project/rafter/katacoda-tutorials/step5.md

     EOF
     ```{{execute}}

-4. Make sure that the status of the Asset CR is `Ready` which means that fetching and filtering was completed.
+4. Make sure that the status of the Asset CR is `Ready` which means that fetching and filtering were completed.
 Run:

    `kubectl get assets sample-asset -o jsonpath='{.status.phase}'`{{execute}}